-The First-Fit and Random wavelength assignment schemes are well-known and have been extensively studied in the context of wavelength routed networks [5].
-In First-Fit, the Wwavelengths are labeled arbitrarily and are listed in increasing order of label value, say, $\lambda_1, \lambda_2, \dots, \lambda_W$.
+The first-fit and random wavelength assignment schemes are well-known and have been extensively studied in the context of wavelength routed networks [15].
+We consider them here as baseline policies for comparing against the new schemes we develop.

+In first-fit, the W wavelengths are labeled arbitrarily and are listed in increasing order of label value, say, $\lambda_1, \lambda_2, \ldots, \lambda_W$ .
 This order is identical at all network switches, and remains unchanged throughout the operation of the network.
 When a switch wishes to select a free wavelength for transmitting its burst, it searches the wavelength list in this order, until either a free wavelength is found and assigned to the burst, or the list is exhausted (in which case, we assume that the burst is dropped).

-The Random wavelength assignment policy works as follows.
+The random wavelength assignment policy works as follows.
 We assume that each switch maintains a list of the wavelengths that are busy on each of its outgoing links.
-Suppose that at a given time, a switch needs to select a wavelength for a burst whose outgoing link has W' free wavelengths, $W' \leq W$.
+Suppose that at a given time, a switch needs to select a wavelength for a burst whose outgoing link has W' free wavelengths $W' \leq W$ .
 If W' = 0, the switch drops the burst; otherwise, it randomly allocates one of the W' free wavelengths to the burst.
+Note that this policy is within the class of policies we described in the previous section: each time a switch needs to make a selection, it lists the W wavelengths in some arbitrary order, and picks the first free wavelength in the list.
+However, this is a nonadaptive policy since the order is independent of the network state.

-It is known that, in wavelength routed networks, where wavelength assignment decisions are based on complete knowledge of wavelength availability along the links of the path, First-Fit minimizes wavelength fragmentation and, hence, performs significantly better than Random in terms of blocking probability [5].
-First-Fit is also simple to implement and does not require the exchange of any information among network switches regarding wavelength usage statistics.
+It is known that, in wavelength routed (i.e., circuit-switched) networks, where wavelength assignment decisions are based on complete knowledge of wavelength availability along the links of the path, first-fit minimizes wavelength fragmentation and, hence, performs significantly better than random in terms of blocking probability [15].
+First-fit is also simple to implement and does not require the exchange of any information among network switches regarding wavelength usage statistics.

 However, in OBS networks, a switch must select a wavelength without any knowledge of the instantaneous wavelength occupancy of the links along the path.
-In this context, the First-Fit policy may in fact result in poor performance in terms of burst drop probability.
-In order to illustrate the problems associated with the First-Fit policy in OBS networks, consider the simple network shown in Figure 1: switches S_1 and S_2 transmit bursts which must travel over link e_3 .
-The switches make wavelength assignment decisions using only local information, without any knowledge of the state of the link e_3 (due to the relatively short duration of bursts, any information that S_1 and S_2 may have regarding the state of link e_3 may already be out-of-date by the time they receive it).
-Since both switches search for a free wavelength in the same order, it is highly likely to pick the same wavelength, causing one of the bursts to be dropped at switch S_3 .
-With the Random policy, on the other hand, the probability that both switches will select the same wavelength for the transmission is lower, leading to better performance.
-The performance results we present in Section V confirm this intuition; in fact, our study indicates that First-Fit is the worst policy by far, while Random performs significantly better in relative terms.
+In this context, the first-fit policy may in fact result in poor performance in terms of burst drop probability.
+In order to illustrate the problems associated with the first-fit policy in OBS networks, consider the simple network shown in Fig. 1.
+In this network, switches $S_1$ and $S_2$ transmit bursts which must travel over the common link $e_3$ .
+The switches make wavelength assignment decisions using only local information, without any knowledge of the state of the link $e_3$ .
+Since both switches search for a free wavelength in the same order, it is highly likely to pick the same wavelength, causing one of the bursts to be dropped at switch $S_3$ .
+With the random policy, on the other hand, the probability that both switches will select the same wavelength for the transmission is lower, leading to better performance.
+The performance results we present in Section V confirm this intuition; in fact, our study indicates that first-fit is the worst policy by far, while random performs significantly better in relative terms.